 I hope you are all doing well.
-If you’re a student like myself or are working a full time job, you certainly understand that the opportunities and time to travel become less-er.
+If you’re a student like myself or are working a full-time job, you certainly understand that the opportunities and time to travel become less-er.

 I have now learnt that all books and no travel make Ivy rather dull.
-To get the best of both worlds, I decided to shelf all distant travel plans and instead explore Nairobi and her environs.
+To get the best of both worlds, I decided to shelf all distant travel plans and instead explore Nairobi and its environs.

-This pursuit led me me to Ozone Trampoline Park, located in Village Market.
+This pursuit led me to Ozone Trampoline Park, located in Village Market.
 I went over the Easter holiday so the place was packed.
 I reckon a visit any time other than a public holiday would be better.
 A visit on a weekday would be ideal.

 Ozone Trampoline Park

 You are required to sign an injury waiver and general release form as you pay at the reception area.
 The first thing you notice upon entering the park is the graffiti all over.